What Is a Conditional Green Card? Your Questions Answered

 Social Security, Permanent Resident Card, and the US flag in the background

-Two categories of permanent residents may receive conditional green cards under U.S. immigration law: spouses of U.S. residents and investors.
+Two categories of permanent residents may receive conditional green cards under U.S. immigration law: spouses of American residents and investors.

-In 1986, Congress passed the Immigration Reform and Control Act (IRCA), which introduced conditional permanent resident status as a way to cut down on marriage fraud.
+In 1986, Congress passed the Immigration Reform and Control Act (IRCA), which introduced conditional permanent resident status to reduce marriage fraud.

 Conditional permanent resident status also applies to investors and entrepreneurs under the EB-5 Immigrant Investor Program.